One-step learning algorithm selection for classification via convolutional neural networks: Experimental Results

 \subsection{Application on benchmark datasets}

-Next, we explore the ability of the proposed model to make suggestions for suitable classifiers.
-We compare the proposed CNN2 approach with the alternative strategy based on meta feta-features (MF+DT) on well-known binary classification datasets from the UCI Repository \cite{blake2015uci}.
+Next, the ability of the proposed model to make suggestions for suitable classifiers is explored.
+The proposed CNN2 approach is compared with the alternative strategy based on meta-features (MF+DT) on well-known binary classification datasets from the UCI Repository \cite{blake2015uci}.
 CNN2 is chosen because its construction is designed to manage heterogeneous datasets, although CNN1 achieved marginally better classification results.
 Also, CNN2 and MF+DT consider the same input information and are therefore comparable.

-Table \ref{tabDesc} shows relevant metadata for all the benchmark datasets, including the number of examples $m$, the number of variables $n$, and the percentage of examples in each class (min.,maj. ), and the imbalance ratio (IR), computed as the fraction of the majority class and minority class samples.
+Table \ref{tabDesc} shows relevant metadata for all the benchmark datasets, including the number of examples $m$, the number of variables $n$, and the percentage of examples in each class (min.,maj.), and the imbalance ratio (IR), computed as the fraction of the majority class and minority class samples.

 The tabular datasets exhibit important differences in terms of size and imbalance ratio, which is important to assess meta-learning approaches properly (see Table \ref{tabDesc}).
 Note that these datasets have no ``class'' in the sense that they have no known linear/nonlinear pattern.
 Therefore, multiclass classification performance cannot be computed.
-However, we can first compute the binary classification performance for each tabular dataset and then compare it with the patterns suggested with both CNN and MF+DT.
+However, the binary classification performance for each tabular dataset can first be computed and then compared with the patterns suggested by both CNN and MF+DT.
 The results of the various classifiers on the 23 datasets are shown in Table \ref{tabResBench}.
 The best classifier for each dataset is highlighted in bold type.

-Table \ref{tabResBench} shows that no method outperforms others in terms of performance.
-In contrast to the performance of these classifiers with simulated data (see Table \ref{tabResSim}), random forest and $k$-NN achieved a better performance than SVM.
-These results confirm the advantages of RF when facing noisy mixed-type data (numerical and dummy variables).

-Next, the results of the proposed CNN approach for meta-learning are reported in Table \ref{tabResCNN}.
-For each dataset, the predicted probability of belonging to a given training pattern is shown.
-The largest predicted probability for a given dataset is highlighted in bold type.
-The best classifier (bc) found in Table \ref{tabResBench} is also reported, and whether the recommendation is successful or not (column ``hit'').